lincc-frameworks/python-project-template/docs/source/new_project.rst

      - `isort <https://pycqa.github.io/isort/>`_ is a tool for ordering imports in a standard order.
 Enabling the option will include ``isort`` as part of github's :doc:`pre-commit <../practices/precommit>`.
 Defaults to ``True`` during simple installation.
    * - *Do you want to create some example module code?*
      - If this option is selected the template will create a model in ``src/{{module_name}}`` and create a corresponding example test file.
 Defaults to ``True`` during simple installation.
+   * - *Do you want to add a .gitattributes with entries for git-lfs?*
+     - Support for large files for use in git.
+This option is primarily informational and no answer locks you in to using (or not using) git-lfs.
+Importantly, selecting this option does not install git-lfs for your project (see :doc:`Git_Large_File_Support <../practices/git-lfs>`).

 While these choices will provide the initial structure for your project, most can be changed later.
 See Copier's `documentation for changing answers to the question <https://copier.readthedocs.io/en/stable/updating/>`_